bitdefender/bddisasm/README.md

 make install
 ```

 The default build type is Release.

-Note that the current install behavior differs based on how the installation is done.
-When using make, the `bdshemu.h` header is placed by default in `include/bddisasm/bdshemu` in your install location, while the cmake method will place it in `include/bddisasm`.
-Using cmake also provides support for pkg-config.
+Using cmake provides support for pkg-config.

 ### Building disasmtool_lix